PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 * dummy_authenticator (default)
 * github_authenticator (thru OAuth, requires obtaining GitHub credentials, see below)

+Possible scenarios for GitHub authentication (if you choose 'github_authenticator'):
+1. Default GitHub settings in .env - no need to change or update any .env settings
+2. Set up your own GitHub account and OAuth:

+   2.1 Set up GitHub account

+   2.2 Set up OAuth application (see below "Obtain GitHub Credentials")

 ## Obtain your GitHub Account Credentials
 If you will be using GitHub Oauth to authenticate users to JupyterHub, you need to sign up for a GitHub Account.
 Open the file `userlist` with your text editor and add your GitHub user name below "jovyan admin" as below:
 > `<github username> admin`